Snowshoeing in Northeastern Ontario

 Ontario Parks Are Open

 Provincial Parks like Windy Lake and Killarney have dedicated trails for snowshoeing, and also have the added bonus of providing heated yurts to camp in.
 Samuel de Champlain and Kettle Lakes Provincial Parks also offer a great area to snowshoe.
 One hidden gem is Mashkinonje Provincial Park.
 It’s a protected nature reserve that stretches from the West Bay to the West Arm of Lake Nipissing.
-The area has over 30 kilometers to choose from.
+The area has over 30 kilometres to choose from.
 The Loudon Peatland Trailhead is at the park entrance located off of Highway 64, 17 kilometres south of the town of Lavigne and Musky Island Road.
-A great contact for information and a rout map is the Friends of Mashkinonje.
+A great contact for information and a route map is the Friends of Mashkinonje.

 sportsmans lodge exterior